 Student Name (Please Print)

-abovementioned ru ' , se side of this form to ECRA administrative staff.
-I have read the nat the violation of any of the parking regulations listed above may result in lowed or booted at the owner's expense.
+has permission to drive the vehicle(s) described on the reverse side of this form to ECRA administrative staff.
+I have read the abovementioned rules and regulations and it is understood that the violation of any of the parking regulations listed above may result in suspension, revoked driving privileges and/or vehicle being towed or booted at the owner's expense.

 Parent Signature

+Home

-Phone # Work Phone # Home
+Phone # Work Phone #